 Jon Sparkes has been Chief Executive of Crisis since 2014.
 Previously he was Chief Operating Officer of UNICEF UK and Chief Executive of SCOPE, the national disability charity.
 Jon also had a successful commercial career as Human Resources Director of the international technology firm The Generics Group.
-He is a Non-Executive Director of South Yorkshire Housing Association, and currently Chair of the Homelessness & Rough Sleeping Action Group created by the Scottish Government to find short and long term solutions to homelessness.
+He is a Non-Executive Director of South Yorkshire Housing Association, recently Chaired the Homelessness & Rough Sleeping Action Group created by the Scottish Government to find short and long term solutions to homelessness, and was a member of the UK Government’s Rough Sleeping Advisory Panel.

 Leading Crisis is a privilege that brings with it a huge sense of duty to support people and achieve change.
 I have a life-long commitment to tackling issues of inequality, and I think that homelessness existing in the UK in the 21st Century is one of the scandals of our time.
 If we don’t care enough about our fellow citizens to ensure everyone has a home we are getting something seriously wrong.
 My brilliant team at Crisis will do all that it can to change this.